Bone Density Test in Plano, TX

 What is Dexa Scan?

-Peripheral dual-energy X-ray absorptiometry (P-DEXA) machine, which measures bone density in the wrist or forearm, are portable units that can be used in a doctor’s office.
+Peripheral dual-energy X-ray absorptiometry (P-DEXA) machine, which measures bone density in the wrist or forearm, are portable units that can be used in an OBGYN’s office.

-The four female OBGYNs at Associated Women’s Healthcare are all board-certified by the American Board of Obstetrics and Gynecology and are all members of the American College of Obstetricians and Gynecologists.
-They have extensive experience performing safe and accurate DEXA and will work with you to help you feel at ease throughout your visit.
+If you are at risk for osteoporosis, the board-certified OBGYNs with Associated Women’s Healthcare will recommend a DEXA scan.
+They have extensive experience performing safe and accurate DEXA scans and will work with you to help you feel at ease throughout your visit.
 Contact Associated Women’s Healthcare today to schedule an appointment in Plano, TX by calling 972.612.8829.